 There's no question that distracted driving can be deadly.
 While the emphasis in the past few years has been on texting and driving, the consequences of using an app can be just as severe.
 In 2014 alone, over 3,000 people died in accidents tied to distracted driving.

 Distracted driving is not only dangerous, it can be expensive.
-For one, drivers who have been in a distracted driving accident usually see a spike in their car insurance premiums.
+For one, drivers who have been in a distracted driving accident usually see a spike in their car insurance rates.
 On top of that, depending on your state's laws, you can get pulled over for a number of reasons related to distracted driving.

 Texting and driving is already illegal in 44 states.
 And in New Jersey—where officials cited driving inattention as the top cause for fatal accidents in 2014—all forms of distracted driving may soon carry a penalty.